les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-20-estimation-en-heures.markdown

 Neil Killick has pointed out that a good rule of thumb is whether the story can be defined in a single acceptance test.
 That’s a brilliant idea, because there’s no estimation involved, but there is some good analysis necessary to define the test, which addresses the only value we’ve thought of for estimates inside the team, namely taking a deeper look at the story.

 Neil Killick a fait remarquer qu'une bonne règle générale serait qu'une story puisse être définie en un seul test d'acceptance.
-C'est une brillante idée, parce qu'il n'est pas question ici d'estimation, mais qu'une bonne analyse est nécessaire pour définir le test, qui aborde la seule valeur à laquelle nous pensions avec les estimations faites dans l'équipe, c'st à dire en examinant en profondeur la story.
+C'est une idée brillante, parce qu'il n'est pas question ici d'estimation, mais qu'une bonne analyse est nécessaire pour définir le test, qui aborde la seule valeur à laquelle nous pensions avec les estimations faites dans l'équipe, c'est à dire en examinant en profondeur la story.

 So, no, it’s not really a kind of estimate to say that stories are small.
 And it is a good thing to do.
 It keeps our eye on what the Product Owner wants, it helps the team be more cross-functional, it makes it easier to keep boring ideas out of the features.
 Small stories: the way to go.